 1. I always like to safety pin the pocket square on the inside.
 So fold it how you want it to look, stuff it in, then add a safety pin on the inside of the jacket to keep it in place.
 That’s my MacGyver move.

 2. Spend some time finding a few good thrift/vintage options (online too), it’s a great way to find some amazing, one-of-a-kind pieces that are very affordable.
-It takes some effort but once you find that dope hole in the wall spot, or cool flea market, it’s going to pay off.
+It takes some effort but once you find that dope hole-in-the-wall spot or cool flea market, it’s going to pay off.

 3. Details, I’m all about the details.
 It’s the quickest (and most affordable) way to do something cool, plus it’s easy to change up.
 A cool pocket square, a fun sock, a lapel pin, even a new pair of sunglasses; don’t be afraid to experiment.
 Just keep in mind that you don’t want to do everything all at once, try one or two things at a time.

 4. Perfect the uniform.
 Simplifying your wardrobe makes getting dressed every morning quick and simple.
-If you know that two button grey suit and classic white or blue shirt works well for you, buy a few.
-Make the pocket square, tie, or sock different everyday to mix it up.
+If you know that two-button grey suit and classic white or blue shirt works well for you, buy a few.
+Make the pocket square, tie, or sock different every day to mix it up.

 5. Explore a few “of-the-moment” trends.
 Don’t be scared!
-Get that windowpane sport coat.
+Get that windowpane sports coat.
 Try that Chelsea boot.
 Throw on an overcoat.
 Just don’t buy the version that will break the bank and don’t try and do everything all at once.

-6. Your favorite plaid or pinstripe suit can absolutely be worn multiple ways.
+6. Your favorite plaid or pinstripe suit can absolutely be worn in multiple ways.
 Wear the pants with a low top sneaker and sweatshirt; the jacket with a slim jean and white collared shirt.
 Don’t be afraid to break up your suiting.
 Just send all the pieces to the dry cleaner at the same time to maintain the fabric.